w3c/wai-website/pages/fundamentals/introduction/index.zh-hans.md

 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:"
 title: Web无障碍简介
 lang: zh-hans
+last_updated: 2019-06-05

+translation:
-last_updated: 2019-07-12   # Keep the date of the English version
+  last_updated: 2019-07-12  # Put the date of this translation YYYY-MM-DD (with month in the middle)
+  status: outdated

 translators: #Add one -name: line for every translator
 - name: "冉若曦"